bcbywale/yachtMonitor/README.md

 This will include as a start:

 House Battery Bank Voltage

-House Batteryu Bank Amp Draw
+House Battery Bank Amp Draw

 Starting Battery Bank Voltage